gablsl/fastify-jwt-api/README.md

 # 🧿 Fastify JWT API

-> RESTful API built using Fastify, TypeScript, and Prisma, with PostgreSQL as the database.
-The API supports user authentication with JWT tokens and includes a private route that allows users to post only if they are authenticated.
+> Robust REST API using Fastify, NodeJS and TypeScript, with Prisma as ORM, to manage a complete blog.
+The project includes the implementation of a CRUD for categories, users and posts, ensuring that only users authenticated by JWT can create posts, increasing the security and integrity of the system.
+Dotenv was used to manage environment variables and bcrypt to ensure the protection of users' sensitive data.
+The API was containerized with Docker and is available on Docker Hub, facilitating its distribution and deployment in different environments.
+This API is scalable, secure and ready to be integrated into any front-end or mobile application.

 ## ⚙️ Features